opencurve/curve/docs/en/snapshotcloneserver_en.md

 #### Snapshot System

-After receiving requests from users, the system will create temporary snapshot by calling the interfaces of CurveFS, then it will store the temporary data to object storage system and persist metadata of the snapshot to database.
+After receiving requests from users, the system will create temporary snapshot by calling the interfaces of CurveFS, then it will dump the temporary data to object storage system and persist metadata of the snapshot to database.
 The functions of snapshot system can be concluded into two parts:

-1. Provides snapshot interface for user to operate the snapshot datat.
+1. Provides snapshot interface for user to operate the snapshot data.
 2. Managing the snapshot data, and control the snapshot data flow in the system using the interface from CurveFS and object storage system.

 #### CurveFS

 CurveFS provides RPC interface used by snapshot system for creating, deleting and reading snapshot.
-On the creation of the snapshot, CurveFS is the provider of the snapshot data for snapshot system to store in object storage system, and in the recovering process from snapshot, CurveFS is the receiver of the snapshot fetched from object storage system.
+When the snapshot is created, CurveFS is the provider of the snapshot data for snapshot system to store in object storage system, and in the recovering process from snapshot, CurveFS is the receiver of the snapshot fetched from object storage system.

 #### Object Storage